karane/crdt-poc/slides.md

 ## Examples of CRDTs – Sequences

+\small

+Used for collaborative text editting

 - **RGA (Replicated Growable Array)**
+  - Text as a linked list
-  - Linearizes insertions and deletions
+  - Linearizes insertions and deletions using unique IDs and timestamps
-  - Use case: Collaborative text editing
+  - Simple and good for small and medium docs

 - **Logoot**
-  - Uses unique identifiers for positions
+  - Uses global ids for positions
-  - Use case: Collaborative documents
+  - Doesn´t require tombstones for deletions
+  - Good for large scale docs

+---

+## Examples of CRDTs – Sequences - More

+\small

 - **WOOT (WithOut Operational Transform)**
-  - Maintains linked-list structure
-  - Use case: Real-time editors
+  - Doubly linked list of characters
+  - Deletions with milestones
+  - Handles complex concurrent editing scenarios

-- **LSEQ**
+- **LSEQ (List SEQuence)**
-  - Efficient identifier allocation
+  - Optimizes identifier allocation to keep IDs short
-  - Use case: Large-scale collaborative editing
+  - Reduces overhead compared to Logoot in large documents
+  - Provides logarithmic growth of identifiers even with many insertions
+  - Good for large docs

 ---